Daddy rarely changed diapers. To make light of the situation, I made a game. The goal?? To see how long a player could actually dodge diapers.

 Falling diapers, coins, and farts in Diaper Dodge

 Oh…and there’s money.
 Gold coins fall from above and during the challenge there are many opportunities where the player has to decide between dodging a diaper or chasing money.
 The catch is the money doesn’t disappear, it collects at the bottom of the screen until the player picks it up.
 While you may think this is some clever design that symbolizes money will always be there.
 It’s actually a coding error.
-We have no idea how to make the coins exit the game.
-But we do feel like it accurately depicts the choice to focus on children, or material things.
+I have no idea how to make the coins exit the game.
+But I do feel like it accurately depicts the choice to focus on children, or material things.

 Uncollected coins at bottom of Diaper Dodge game

-To make the player feel even more horrified by the idea of touching a dirty diaper, we added a screen shake and flash of whiteness every time a player gets hit.
+To make the player feel even more horrified by the idea of touching a dirty diaper, I added a screen shake and flash of whiteness every time a player gets hit.
 These effects hope to mimic the player’s life flashing before their eyes.

 Notes in Scratch code